SarahBeecroft/intermediateHPC/_episodes/22-workflow-engines.md

 objectives:
 - Get an idea of the interplay between containers and workflow engines
 keypoints:
-- Some workflow engines offer transparent APIs for running containerised applications
 - If you need to run data analysis pipelines, the combination of containers and workflow engines can really make your life easier!
 ---